-Leaving the BBC to become Head of Programmes at leading independent radio production company Wise Buddah, Maria worked on both BBC and commercial radio projects.
-She ran many successful offers rounds, and executive produced everything from The Huey Show on BBC 6 Music, to documentaries such as Looking For Leonora on BBC Radio 3, Sugar Plum Story Time for CBeebies, and documentary series for the Guardian Media Group.
+Leaving the BBC to become Head of Programmes at leading indie Wise Buddah, Maria ran many successful offers rounds, and oversaw everything from The Huey Show on BBC 6 Music, to Sugar Plum Story Time for CBeebies.

-Finally, Maria is the founder of Sound Women, an organisation she set up to develop and celebrate women in radio.
-The group has gone from strength to strength in just two years.
-It now has over 1000 supporters, and has received widespread press and praise.
+Recently made a trustee of the Radio Academy, Maria is the founder of Sound Women - an organisation she set up to develop and celebrate women in radio.
+The group has gone from strength to strength in just three years, and has received widespread press and praise.